pivotal-cf/cf-rabbitmq-release/README.md

 ### Integration Tests
 Integration tests require this release to be deployed using BOSH director.

-To run integration tests to `bundle exec rake spec:integration`
+To run integration tests to `bundle exec rake spec:integration`.

+Use `SKIP_SYSLOG=true bundle exec rake spec:integration` to skip syslog tests if you don't have `PAPERTAIL_TOKEN` and `PAPERTRAIL_GROUP_ID` environment variables configured.

 ### System Tests
 System tests require this release and other releases to be deployed alongside with the same BOSH director.